National Christmas Tree (United States): The first living trees: 1973 to 1977

 In 1975, the National Christmas Tree had a Bicentennial theme.
 The tree was decorated with 4,600 red, white, and blue lights; red, white, and blue ornaments, and silver garland; and topped by a 4 ft high gold and green Liberty Bell.
 The low-watt Christmas tree lights were specially designed by General Electric.
 In a circle around the National Christmas Tree were 13 tall evergreen trees, symbolizing the Thirteen Colonies.
 An additional 47 smaller trees formed the Pathway to Peace, representing the rest of the states, U.S. territories, POW/MIAs, and senior citizens.
 The 12,000 total light bulbs and 2 mi of electrical cord used 40 percent less wattage than the year before.
 Once more, three different organizations provided three different nativity scenes away from the pageant.
 With the Bicentennial year ending, the 1976 National Christmas Tree was decorated with 2,500 red lamps (rather than strings of tree lights), which represented the theme "Youth."
 That year's Pageant of Peace was also truncated, presenting live entertainment only through December 23.
 However, there were now 60 trees in the Pathway to Peace.

 By December 1976, it was clear that the National Christmas Tree planted just three years earlier was dying.
 The appearance of the tree had deteriorated significantly, with many of the lower branches dead or damaged and many parts of the tree showing large areas of dead needles.
 Government horticulturalists said the tree had suffered root damage and had not thrived in the hot, damp climate of Washington, D.C.
 David Rhoads, a citizen from Silver Spring, Maryland, donated his 25 ft tall blue spruce to the National Park Service, chopped off its branches and wired many of them to the lower part of the existing tree to cover up the damage.
 The tree's plight was so obvious that the public made 112 offers for a new living tree to the government by early December.

 The 1974 tree was removed and used for the Yule log in 1977.
 An anonymous resident of Potomac, Maryland donated a 34 ft tall blue spruce as the new National Christmas tree.
 The new tree was planted on the Ellipse on November 3, 1977.
 President Jimmy Carter, assisted by his daughter, Amy, lit the tree during a ceremony on December 15, 1977.
 The tree was decorated with 2,000 five-watt green lamps (not bulbs) symbolizing "Hope," as well as 500 "twinkle lamps" and white ornaments.
 Due to the ongoing energy crisis, the tree was only lit from dusk to midnight from December 15 to December 26, and from dusk to 10 p.m. from December 27 to January 2.
 This achieved a further 74 percent reduction in energy use.
-A petting zoo was added to the Pagaent of Peace for the first time.
+A petting zoo was added to the Pageant of Peace for the first time.